-Firstly, its caffeine and citrulline doses are ideal.
-In fact, the 6 grams of citrulline is up there with the best pre-workouts on the market—undoubtedly able to deliver impressive pumps.
+Firstly, its caffeine and citrulline doses are ideal per serving.
+The 6 grams of citrulline is up there with the best pre-workouts on the market—undoubtedly able to deliver powerful pumps.

 With only three of the best performance-enhancing ingredients—it’s a little disappointing.
 While it most likely will increase pumps—I doubt whether it’ll have any significant effect on stamina or recovery times.

 While it does contain IGF-1—it’s efficacy to improve training is doubtful.
 A recent study examined the claims behind this ingredient in it its ability to relieve rheumatoid arthritis, reduce pain from osteoarthritis, elevate sexual function, and boost sporting performance.